ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 70 minutes.
 Now at 94%.
 Created Heroku account.
 Learned how using it.

 **Thoughts**: Feeling great!
 Super excited to be able to deploy apps soon.

+### Day 92: May 9th, 2017

+**Today's Progress**: Coded for 30 minutes.
+Not much progress.
+Still working on deploying app to Heroku.

+**Thoughts**: I hope this last week isn't slow but it might be!